 Can I still send my camper on a church bus?

-Yes, if your church would still like coordinate bussing, we are more than happy to accommodate.
-Make sure you arrive to your church parking lot early though, because we are requiring all churches to conduct health screenings for each camper in the parking lot before they board the bus.
+Yes.
+However, make sure you arrive to your church parking lot plenty early.
+We are requiring all churches to conduct health screenings for each camper in the parking lot before boarding the bus.
 Miracle Camp will provide all the necessary paperwork, but churches are responsible for finding volunteer health professionals from their congregation/community to conduct these screenings and sign off on them.
 Bus drivers will be screened as well, and they will be responsible for bringing the completed forms with them to camp.